Vegan Pumpkin Muffins with Cranberries and Walnuts

 Instructions

-• Preheat your oven to 375F.
-Lightly oil or line a muffin baking sheet with liners.
+• Preheat your oven to 375°F / 190°C. Lightly oil or line a muffin baking pan with liners.

-• In a large mixing bowl, whisk together the flour, baking powder and baking soda, salt, and pumpkin pie spice.
+• In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and pumpkin pie spice.

 • In another mixing bowl, combine the non-dairy milk and apple cider vinegar.
 Whisk them together.
 Add the pumpkin purée, oil, and sugar.
 Mix well.
 Pour the wet ingredients into the dry ingredients.
-Whisk together till the batter is well-mixed, but a few small clumps are OK.
-Add the cranberries and walnuts to the batter and use a spatula to fold them into the batter.
+Whisk together till the batter is well-mixed, with no streaks of flour visible at the bottom; a few small clumps in the batter are OK.
+Add the cranberries and walnuts to the bowl and use a spatula to fold them into the batter.

-• Use a muffin scoop or a 1/3 cup measuring cup to fill the muffin tin with the batter.
-Transfer the muffins to the oven and bake for 25 minutes, or until the tops of the muffins are risen and firm, or until a toothpick inserted into the center of a muffin emerges clean.
+• Use a muffin scoop or a 1/3 cup measuring cup to fill the muffin pan with the batter; each well should be about two-thirds to three-quarters of the way full.
+Transfer the muffin pan to the oven and bake for 25 minutes, or until the tops of the muffins are domed and firm, or until a toothpick inserted into the center of a muffin emerges clean.

 • Allow the muffins to cool for 15 minutes.
 Remove the muffins from the tin and transfer them to a cooling rack to cool for another 15 minutes.
 Enjoy.